John Robertson (premier): Third and fourth ministries

 Robertson was Premier again in February 1875, Parkes in March 1877, Robertson in August 1877; but this ministry only lasted until December.
 He called an election in November 1877, at which he was beaten in West Sydney, but won Mudgee and East Macquarie and chose to represent Mudgee until December 1878.

 The coming-in of the Farnell ministry in 1877 gave the main contestants time to take breath and consider the position, and in December 1878 a coalition was made between Parkes and Robertson which led to an effective ministry which lasted for over four years and had unprecedented success in passing legislation.
 Parkes was Premier, and Robertson went to the Legislative Council as Vice-President of the Executive Council and Representative of the Government in the Legislative Council.

 In 1879, he founded the Royal National Park.
 During Parkes's absence in England, between December 1881 and August 1882, Robertson was acting-Premier and Colonial Secretary.
 On 31 December 1881, he resigned from the Legislative Council and was returned as member for Mudgee at a by-election in January 1882.
 The general election held in December 1882 was adverse to the government and it resigned.

 Fifth ministry and retirement

 Robertson formed his fifth ministry in December 1885 but resigned in the following February.
 He was a trustee of the Royal National Park and he injured his leg while working on it, which increased his depression and this together with his poor finances led him to retire from parliament in June 1886.
 A grant of £10,000 was made to him by the government.
 Henceforth he lived in retirement, his health was impaired and he was unable to take part in public life.
-He was strongly against federation, largely on the grounds it would amount to the annexation of News South Wales by the other colonies, and led the Sydney campaign against the constitutional convention of 1891.
+He was strongly against federation, largely on the grounds it would amount to the annexation of New South Wales by the other colonies, and led the Sydney campaign against the constitutional convention of 1891.
 Almost his last act was the sending of a letter opposing it to the Sydney Morning Herald, which appeared on the day preceding his death.